tagspaces/documentation/docs/ui/locations.md

 - **Location ID** - here you change the location ID or generate new one, you can find more details in the section for [custom location ids](#custom-location-ids).
 - **Open this location in read-only mode** <ProFeature /> - switches the interface of TagSpaces to read-only mode
 - **Disable Indexing** <ProFeature /> - disables the automatic indexing of a location on its opening.
 The application will try to open a previously created index located in a file _tsi.json_ from the _.ts_ folder of the location.
 This is useful on locations with many files, where the content does not change very often.
+- **Disable Thumbnail Generation** - disables the process of thumbnail generation, usefull for S3 buckets, where you do not want to dowload all the folder content in order to generate thumbnails.
+This option is disabled by default.
 - **Index validity duration in minutes** - validity of the location's [index](/search/#indexing)
 - **File tagging method** - you can specify the [file tagging method](/tagging#file-tagging) per location, this setting will overwrite the tagging method from the application [settings](/ui/settings#general).
 - **Ignore pattern** - can be used to [filter out](#ignore-patterns) some file types or folders from the application.